ssfaruqu/cse-225-final_proj/README.md

 Follow these instructions to install the OSS-CAD-Suite, which contains all the tools: https://github.com/YosysHQ/oss-cad-suite-build#installation

-2. Clone the repository into any location of your choosing on your PC Instructions on cloning repositories: https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository
+2. Fork and clone the repository into any location of your choosing on your PC Instructions on cloning repositories: https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository

-3. To build the program onto your FPGA, enter into the finsl_proj/top/top directory on your CMD and enter the command "make prog" into your terminal.
+3. To build the program onto your FPGA, enter into the cse-225-final_proj/final_proj/top/top directory on your CMD and enter the command
+"make prog" into your terminal.
 After the progam finishes loading, the soundboard functionality will be implemented on your FPGA